Lex45x/ops-bro/docs/README.md

 You can find docker images in the [Docker Hub](https://hub.docker.com/repository/docker/opsbro/ops-bro).
 Docker image tags are the same as tags in the repository.
-Each commit to `develop` branch has own docker image `develop/$commit-short-sha`.
+Each commit to `develop` branch has own docker image `develop:$commit-short-sha`.
 This is done for contributors that don't want to wait 'till their changes appear in main release.

 ## Environment variables

 Currently, only one environment variable is supported:
 `JSON_FILE_URL` - is Http URL or filesystem path to JSON configuration file.
+This allows you to download configuration from secured sources like [Amazon S3](https://aws.amazon.com/s3/), or put file into attached [docker volume](https://docs.docker.com/storage/volumes/).
+**Notice** that if your HTTP resource require authorization to download files, OpsBro can be authorized using query string only!

 ## Example